 If not treated, pre-eclampsia can lead to eclampsia, renal failure, or death to the carrier.
 Risks to the fetus included diminished oxygen and food supply from the placenta, often resulting in low birth weight.

-While this condition can happen to any pregnant woman, it tends to effect women who are under 20, over 40, have a BMI of 30 or higher, or who are carrying multiples more frequently.
-This condition is expected to appear in roughly 5-8% of all pregnancies.
+While this condition can happen to any pregnant woman, it tends to effect women who are under twenty, over forty, have a body mass index (BMI) of thirty or higher, or who are carrying multiples more frequently.
+This condition is expected to appear in roughly five to eight percent of all pregnancies.

 Eclampsia has many of the same markers as pre-eclampsia and is generally recognized as the same disorder.
 However, eclampsia is the more serious of the two conditions.
-While many of the risks to mother and baby remain the same, eclampsia also carries the risk of seizures.
-When women are diagnosed with eclampsia, it is best to deliver all babies as soon as possible, regardless of gestational age.
-Generally the baby will be delivered via Caesarian section once the surrogate’s medical condition has been stabilized.
+While many of the risks to person who is pregnant and baby remain the same, eclampsia also carries the risk of seizures.
+When someone is diagnosed with eclampsia, it is best to deliver all babies as soon as possible, regardless of gestational age.
+Generally the baby will be delivered via cesarean section once the surrogate’s medical condition has been stabilized.

-HELLP Syndrome is more rare than pre-eclampsia, estimated to occur in less than 1% of pregnancies.
-However, according to Americanpregnancy.org, 4-12% of women with pre-eclampsia will go on to develop HELLP.
+HELLP Syndrome is more rare than pre-eclampsia, estimated to occur in less than one percent of pregnancies.
+However, according to Americanpregnancy.org, four to twelve percent of women with pre-eclampsia will go on to develop HELLP.
 Because this syndrome is rare and often mimics pre-eclampsia, it is often misdiagnosed.
 Blood tests are necessary to confirm the diagnosis.
 Treatment includes bedrest, blood pressure medication, magnesium medication to prevent seizures, and potential blood transfusions.
 Following a diagnosis of HELLP Syndrome, a swift delivery is often recommended.